Frequently asked questions

 - case studies that illustrate how other organisations have implemented Healthy Choices, and top tips on how you can too.

-- mentorship training for health professionals to support other organisations to implement the Healthy Choices guidelines.
+- Healthy Choices Mentorship Program for health professionals to support other organisations to implement the Healthy Choices guidelines.

 - an online menu, product and recipe assessment tool (will be available in 2017), to check retail outlet and catering menus against the Healthy Choices guidelines, and find healthier products.